gomesfilipe/syncro-solver/README.md

 This repository can solve all phases of game using a recursive bruteforce algorithm.
 The automatas used in Syncro are in ``/phases`` directory and its answers are in ``/solutions`` directory.

+In these files, ``Q``, ``T`` and ``B`` means, respectively, Square, Triangle and Circle.
+The numbers in ``/phases`` means the index of each slot, which was arbitraly chosen.
+It's not difficult to understand how the edges are represented.

 ## Creating your own phase

-The script ``run_template.py`` creates a json file that contains the basic structure which SyncroSolver class consider valid.
+The script ``run_template.py`` creates a json file that contains the basic structure which SyncroSolver class consider as valid.

 Example in command line: